-The design of TT600 is simple yet ergonomic, which makes it easy to use.
-With all compatible devices, it works perfectly just using a single firing pin.
+The design of TT600 is ergonomic yet straightforward, which makes it easy to use.
+It works ideally with all compatible devices just using a single firing pin.

 It enables the TT600 Flash to cover a greater area, a more balanced and stable signal, less battery consumption, and practically no hindrances in coverage.

-The Dot-matrix LCD panel provides a clear and convenient operation, enabling the user to utilize the Manual Flash’s maximum output by Godox TT600.
+The Dot-matrix LCD panel provides a precise and convenient operation, enabling the user to utilize the Manual Flash’s maximum output by Godox TT600.

-The next generation manual flash TT600 produces uniform light distribution which illuminates the object in a balanced way.
-The brightness on four corners remains on the same level, thanks to rigorous optical research and design incorporated in this model.
+The next-generation manual flash TT600 produces uniform light distribution, which illuminates the object in a balanced way.
+Thanks to rigorous optical research and design incorporated in this model, the brightness on four corners remains on the same level.

 This allows more synchronized results every time the flash is fired.
 Radio trigger via high-power radio signals makes it even easier to use all the modes.
-This secondary flash feature is also beneficial if you are using the pre-flash function while shooting.
+This secondary flash feature is also beneficial if you use the pre-flash function while shooting.

-The flash automatically ignores a single “pre-flash” from the main flash and fire solely in response to the second, actual flash from the main unit.
+The flash automatically ignores a single “pre-flash” from the main flash and fires solely in response to the second, actual flash from the central unit.